dart-lang/site-www/src/tools/pub/publishing.md

   sdk: '>=2.12.0-259.8.beta <3.0.0'
 ```

-When publishing such a package to pub.dev, it will be tagged as a Preview
+When this package is published to pub.dev,
+it's tagged as a preview version,
+as illustrated by the following screenshot,
-version as illustated by this screenshow where the stable version is listed as
+where the stable version is listed as
-`1.6.0` and the preview version is listed as `2.0.0.`.
+`1.6.0` and the preview version is listed as `2.0.0`.

 ![Illustration of a preview version](/null-safety/preview-version.png){:width="600px"}<br>

-When a Dart `2.12.0` stable release is finished, and deployed to pub.dev, the
+When Dart `2.12.0` stable is released,
-package will automatically be listed to display `2.0.0` as the stable version.
+pub.dev updates the package listing to display
+`2.0.0` as the stable version of the package.

-Note that when running `pub publish` you will see this warning.
-You can ignore
-this if all the conditions stated at the beginning of this section are true.
+If all of the conditions at the beginning of this section are true,
+then you can ignore the following warning from `pub publish`:

    *"Packages with an SDK constraint on a pre-release of the Dart SDK should
    themselves be published as a pre-release version.
 If this package needs Dart